oktadev/okta-blog/_source/_posts/2022-05-04-angular-microfrontend-deploy.md

 Now that the cupcakes site is working locally let's deploy this beautiful website using [Vercel](https://vercel.com/).
 Ensure you've authorized Vercel access to GitHub because we'll take advantage of the built-in integration to deploy changes from the main branch automatically.

 First, push your project up to a GitHub repo.
 If you wish to obscure your Okta configuration, you can make the repo private.
 The Okta configuration code is not confidential information, as single-page applications are public clients.
-If you don't like committing the configuration values into code, you can load the configuration values at run-time or use environment variables as part of your build step.
-I won't get into details of how to handle that in this post but I will include some links at the end.
+If you don't like committing the configuration values into code, you can load the configuration values at runtime or use environment variables as part of your build step.
+I won't get into the details of how to handle that here, but I will include some links at the end.

 In the Vercel dashboard, press the **+ New Project** button to import a Git repository.
 Depending on what permissions you granted to Vercel, you might see your newly created GitHub repo immediately.
-If you don't, follow the instructions to adjust GitHub app permissions and allow Vercel access to the repo.
+If not, follow the instructions to adjust GitHub app permissions and allow Vercel access to the repo.
 Press the **Import** button for the repo to continue.
 You'll see a form to configure the project within Vercel.

 The idea behind micro-frontends is to be able to deploy each application independently.
 We can do this in Vercel by creating a separate project for each application.
 Vercel limits the number of projects for a single repo to three in the free plan.
 What an extraordinary coincidence!

 First, we'll configure the project for the micro-frontend host, the `shell` application.
-To help keep the projects straight, incorporate the application name into the Vercel project name, such as `okta-angular-mfe-shell`.
+To keep the projects organized, incorporate the application name into the Vercel project name, such as `okta-angular-mfe-shell`.
 You'll also need to update the build command and output directory for the `shell` application.
 Update your configuration to look like the screenshot below.

 {% img blog/angular-microfrontend-deploy/vercel-configure-shell.jpg alt:"Vercel configuration for shell application.
 The build command is set to 'ng build shell' and the output directory is 'dist/shell/'" width:"800" %}{: .center-image }